dharmaraj257/Create-a-simple-project-creating-AWS-s3-bucket-using-terraform-resources/README.md

 1.	to update the server use the command

-2. Sudo apt update -y
+2.	sudo apt update -y

 Step 4:	Install the terraform on the server.